-"Standby" is defined as a requirement that an employee, during off-duty hours, be reachable by phone or "pager" within one (1) hour of being called, and report for duty where needed within one (1) hour of being reached, or normal commuting time between the employee's home of record and duty station or other work location, whichever is greater.
+"Standby" is defined as a requirement that an employee, during off-duty hours, be reachable by phone or pager within one (1) hour of being called, and report for duty where needed within one (1) hour of being reached, or normal commuting time to the duty station or other work location, whichever is greater.
 "Standby" duty is paid at one-fifth (1/5) the regular hourly rate for each hour of such duty (rounded to the nearest whole cent).
 An employee, entitled to be paid cash for "standby" duty may request compensatory time off at the appropriate standby duty rate in lieu of cash.
 A supervisor may grant or deny this request.
 Employees may not request both cash and compensatory time off for standby duty performed on the same workday.